Symptogen/Symptogen/README.md

 7. Try to run the project.

-- > If you get a popup, with the following error in the output :
-<pre><code>The program '[5100] Symptogen.exe' has exited with code -1073741515 (0xc0000135) 'A dependent dll was not found'.
-</code></pre>
-then right click on the Symptogen submodule > Properties > Configuration Properties > Debugging and put in the **Environement** value the path to your build folder.
-For example :
-<pre><code> PATH=%PATH%;C:\Users\Cecilia\Documents\GitHub\Symptogen\build
-</pre></code> Then clean the whole solution and build it again.
-If the error persists, then you must copy the three dll and two libs that are located in build folder to your Debug or Release folder, following your build configuration.
-We are currently working on finding a generic solution to spare you these manipulations each times.

 - > If you get the following error in a popup window:
 <pre><code>L'application n'a pas réussi à démarrer correctement (0xc0150002)
 </code></pre>